Manage Threat Detection Rules

 Access the Rules Library

-• Grouped: Rules are grouped by source and you can collapse or open the groupings as needed.
+• Groups: Rules are grouped by source and you can collapse or open the groupings as needed.

 • Search: Click the magnifying glass if the Search field is not automatically opened.
 Search by words in the rule name.

-• Published by: Remember that default (Falco) rules show up as Published by: Sysdig ; user-created rules show as Published by: Secure UI.
-See also: Edit a Rule.
+• Published by: Default (Falco) rules appear as Published by: Sysdig ; user-created rules show as Published by: Secure UI.

-• Usage: Shows number of policies where the rule and used, and whether the policies are enabled.
+• Usage: Shows the number of policies where the rule is used, and whether the policies are enabled.
 Click the rule to see the policy names in the Rule Detail panel.

 Available Filters